 But we have such tricky soils in the Rocky Mountain region — like clay and sand.
-The potting soil may help improve the texture of your soil in the ground.
+The potting soil may help improve the structure of your soil in the ground.

 And hey, it beats putting the soil in a landfill.

 Here are a few tips:

-- It’s easiest to mix old potting soil into the ground in areas that don’t have plants.
+- It’s easiest to mix old potting soil into areas that don’t have plants.

 - But you also can spread a thin layer of potting soil on the ground near plants.
-Lightly spread it in the areas between plants, but keep it away from the “crowns” of your plants.
+Keep it away from the “crowns” of your plants.
 (The crown is where a plant’s stem comes up from the ground.
 It’s where the stem and roots connect to each other.)